anirud25/Multiclass-Classification-of-Kashmiri-News-Snippets-Dataset-Creation-and-Comparative-Evaluations/README.md

 - **Applications**: NLP tasks such as domain classification, topic modeling, and text analysis

 ## Format
-The dataset is provided in [xlsx], with the following columns:
+The dataset will be provided in [xlsx], with the following columns:
 - `Kashmiri`: The news snippet in the Kashmiri language
 - `Domain`: The domain classification (e.g., Politics, Sports, Medical, etc.)
 ## Access to Dataset
 If you wish to access this dataset, please email deheembhat9@gmail.com with your request and the reason for your work.
-A password to unlock the dataset will be provided upon approval.
+The dataset will be provided upon approval.

 ## Citation
 If you use this dataset, please acknowledge the author(s):
-[Deheem U Deyar]
+[Deheem U Deyar] [R Anirud]